 - Welcome bonus: Sapphire Preferred offers up to 60K points, Sapphire Reserve offers up to 50K points

-- Points earning: Sapphire Preferred offers 2x points on dining and travel, Sapphire Reserve offers 3x points on dining and travel
+- Points earning: Sapphire Preferred offers 2x points on dining and travel and 5x points on Lyft, Sapphire Reserve offers 3x points on dining and travel and 10x points on Lyft

-- Other perks: The cards have some overlap in terms of benefits, though the Sapphire Reserve has the edge of offering a $300 annual travel credit, a Priority Pass membership, a TSA Pre-Check or Global Entry fee credit every four years, the ability to redeem points for 1.5 cents each, and Visa Infinite perks
+- Other perks: The cards have some overlap in terms of benefits, though the Sapphire Reserve has the edge of offering a $300 annual travel credit, a Priority Pass membership, a TSA Pre-Check or Global Entry fee credit every four years, the ability to redeem points for 1.5 cents each, Visa Infinite perks, a $60 annual DoorDash statement credit (through 2021), and a Lyft Pink membership for 12 months

-If you spend a good amount on dining and travel and value lounge access, then I think the Sapphire Reserve is worth it.
+If you spend a good amount on dining and travel, value lounge access, and could get value out of the DoorDash and Lyft perks, then I think the Sapphire Reserve is worth it.
 If you don’t, the Sapphire Preferred is awesome.

 If you value a Priority Pass membership, the Sapphire Reserve may be a better option